glee38/glee38.github.io/_posts/2016-04-21-Meaningful-Code-Sinatra.md

 2. Your Profile
   + includes tagline, projects, our cause, donate, edit your profile
 3. Your Projects
     +  View projects
-    a.
-Can click on project to see:
+      +  Can click on project to see:
         +  title
         +  description
         +  due date
         +  current developers working on said project
-    b.
-Manage your projects
+    +  Manage your projects
-    c.
-Delete your projects
+    +  Delete your projects
-    d.
-Projects due today, open, and closed
+    +  Projects due today, open, and closed
   +  Manage projects
   +  Delete projects
 3. Messages